NekoMaru76/type-instance/README.md

 #### name [String] {Default: "value"}
 The value's name
 ### Throws
-TypeError if value is a type or instance validator
+TypeError if value is not a type validator or not an instance validator

 ## gen(func, argsType, argsName)
 ### Description